2) "Maturity can be defined as a ripeness as a

 that his geist is but a particular manifestation of the Universal,

 he is aware that the same is true of all men.
+Since personality is a proves and develops

 through relationships, the mature individual must not bother himself

 with seeking absolute freedom.
 For him, it is a meaningless concept.
+The mature individual realizes that the

 possibility of death lies always on the horizon and life is here and